-- Make sure you know the precise meaning of every word in the essay question.
+Make sure you know the precise meaning of every word in the essay question.
 Use:

 a) your general dictionary for unfamiliar words such as intrinsic, core values

 b) a subject-specific dictionary, for example the APA Dictionary of Psychology, for academic words such as proof, random sample, significance level

 Think about the different parts of the question

-- Decide how many parts the question has.
+Decide how many parts the question has.

-- List the areas you will probably have to research.
+List areas you will probably have to research.
 It may help to write yourself a brief task description: “First find out what a market niche is, then see what significance this has for marketing.
 Next…”

 discuss, discuss critically, discuss the importance of, assess, justify, evaluate, analyse.